apache/spark/docs/building-spark.md

 Maven is the official recommendation for packaging Spark, and is the "build of reference".
 But SBT is supported for day-to-day development since it can provide much faster iterative compilation.
 More advanced developers may wish to use SBT.

+The SBT build is derived from the Maven POM files, and so the same Maven profiles and variables can be set to control the SBT build.
+For example:

+    sbt -Pyarn -Phadoop-2.3 compile